- unsafe.Pointer

 // Java:

-// enum.ordinal(): computed at runtime
+// enum.ordinal(): calculated at runtime

 In Go, values are computed at compile time, while in Java, part of the logic occurs at runtime.

-iota is used to create flags, states, bit masks: logging, access rights, FSM states.
+iota is used for creating flags, states, bit masks: logging, access rights, FSM states.
 Pros — compact code, absence of magic numbers.
-Cons — lack of clarity for newcomers, risk of breaking contracts.
-In Go, this is standard practice, while in Java — enum + fields are used more often.
-In low-level code, iota is often applied to generate bit values (1<<iota).
+Cons — lack of clarity for beginners, risk of breaking the contract.
+In Go, this is standard practice, in Java — enums + fields are used more often.
+In low-level code, iota is frequently used for generating bit values (1<<iota).

 Interface internals (itab, dynamic dispatch)

-Interface internals - Method table of the interface 🧩🔧 | dynamic dispatch via itab. . implements calls through type tables
+Interface internals - Method table of the interface 🧩🔧 | dynamic dispatch through itab. . implements calls through type tables

 In Java, interfaces are implemented through virtual tables (vtable) and invokevirtual/invokeinterface.
 The JVM can optimize calls through inline and devirtualization.

-// ASCII diagram of Go interface:
+// ASCII representation of Go interface:

 // interface: